gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 corresponding module) and undefined required inputs (required terraform variables that are not currently being passed in).

+Note that this only checks for variables passed in in the following ways:

+- Configured `inputs` attribute.

+- var files defined on `terraform.extra_arguments` blocks using `required_var_files` and `optional_var_files`.

+- `-var-file` and `-var` CLI arguments defined on `terraform.extra_arguments` using `arguments`.

+- `TF_VAR` environment variables defined on `terraform.extra_arguments` blocks.

+- `TF_VAR` environment variables defined in the environment.

+Be aware that other ways to pass variables to `terraform` (e.g., using automatically loaded var files in the module) are not checked by this command.

 This command will exit with an error if terragrunt detects any unused inputs or undefined required inputs.

 Example: